-Area of consideration Demonstrated by
+Demonstrated by

-We recognise that our responsibilities extend beyond our immediate communities and the environment operations, and we are committed to being a good neighbour in our local communities and minimising our impact on the environment.
+We recognise that our responsibilities extend beyond our immediate operations, and we are committed to being a good neighbour in our local communities and minimising our impact on the environment.
 We have established communication channels with communities to listen to their views and we support our employees and customers in charitable and volunteering efforts and community projects.

 Our responsibility strategy 'Net Positive' supports our long-term goal of doing business in a way that we put more into society, the environment and the global economy than we take out.
-We are proud to report that our science-based targets have been approved by the Science-Based Targets initiative (SBTi) during the period, supporting our ambitions to limit our climate change impact.
+We are proud to report that our long-term sciencebased emissions reduction target, to become net zero by 2045, has been submitted to the Science-Based Targets initiative (SBTi) during the period (approval expected